 As I entered my junior year of high school, I came across a little book that changed my life forever.
-It’s Joshua Harris’ well known, little hardback book titled, Sex is Not the Problem, Lust Is.
+It’s Joshua Harris’ well-known, little hardback book titled, Sex is Not the Problem, Lust Is.

-For the first time a lightbulb went off in my heart.
-After devouring that book, I gained a Biblical understanding of my God-given sexual desires.
+For the first time, a lightbulb went off in my heart.
+After devouring that book, I gained a biblical understanding of my God-given sexual desires.

 I realized that my sexual “drive” wasn’t the enemy.
 My sinful heart was.

 God created our bodies with the capacity to enjoy pleasure and there is nothing wrong with that in and of itself.
-The problem comes when we allow natural urges to drive our heart and actions to sinful places.
+The problem comes when we allow natural urges to drive our hearts and actions to sinful places.

 My eyes were slowly opened to how holy God was and how weak and needy I was.
 Instead of trying to muster up good behavior, I fell on my knees and cried out to a Holy God in humble desperation.
 I confessed my heart of pride and selfishness and asked God to forgive me of my lustful sins and for worshipping idols above my worship of Him.

-For the first time I felt free.
+For the first time, I felt free.
 Free!